 To Gendo’s surprise and seeming horror, they make it into the ‘core’ of the squid.
 Seeing as how he’s been smiling at their losing battle this entire time….I’ll assume he actually wanted the girls to fail for some reason.

 Rin says she’s going to attack the core.
-Not for humanity’s sake, but because she loves and wants to protect main guy.
+Not for humanity’s sake, but because she loves and wants to protect Main Guy.
 That seems like it’s supposed to be romantic or sweet, but it just comes off as dickish.
+“Screw humanity, but I won’t let my beloved Main Guy die!”
 Let me also remind you that Rin is technically five years old or so.
 Just because she has an adult body and supposedly higher intelligence doesn’t change that fact.

 She readies her attack and we cut to black again.
-(Rrgh) This time it’s merely as an excuse to not show the attack as we cut straight from her preparing to attack to the squid to the squid….inking itself and I guess dying.
+(Rrgh) This time it’s merely as an excuse to not show the attack as we cut straight from her preparing to attack to the squid….inking itself and I guess dying.

-After that, we cut to all of the mechs and everything covered in ketchup—Oh excuse me ‘blood’, and we’re left to assume that everyone died, expect Misaki, who is somehow just getting treatment at the medical bay, and main guy.
-However, it’s implied that because of the ‘failure’ of the girls (yeah, I don’t understand either) it’s fully main guy’s fault and Gendo deletes him from his phone, which I guess is supposed to imply something bad.
-Either that he got fired or will be killed.
-I really don’t know; deleting someone from your phone is more like an angry breakup act.
+After that, we cut to all of the mechs and everything covered in ketchup—Oh excuse me ‘blood’, and we’re left to assume that everyone died, expect Misaki, who is somehow just getting treatment at the medical bay, and Main Guy.
+So nice to see that the person responsible for this whole tragedy is one of only two survivors.
+However, it’s implied that because of the ‘failure’ of the girls (yeah, I don’t understand either) it’s fully Main Guy’s fault, and Gendo deletes him from his phone, which I guess is supposed to imply something bad.
+Either he got fired or will be killed.
+I really don’t know.
+Deleting someone from your phone is more like an angry breakup act.

 One year later, we see more news footage about the squid leading into sightings of multiple identical squids above Japan now.
 Then we cut to seeing hundreds of those squids flying over the city, zoom out on the earth….The end.

-Bottomline: This OVA in its entirety was a promotional OVA for the Skelter+Heaven Playstation game; a visual novel and battle simulator game where you play the main guy and get to pick which one of the girls is your romantic interest.
+Bottom Line: This OVA in its entirety was a promotional OVA for the Skelter+Heaven Playstation game; a visual novel and battle simulator game where you play Main Guy and get to pick which one of the girls is your romantic interest.
 I have no clue how good the game is or even if it’s an H-game, but if they thought this piece of crap would improve sales of the game, they must have squids for brains.
 If anything, I have never not wanted to play a game more in my entire life.

 Even if you did want to check this out, it’s really difficult to find a copy, especially one with English subs, so it’s just not worth it at all.